Antondelange707/ComfyUI-AudioBatch/README.md

     cd ComfyUI/custom_nodes/
     git clone https://github.com/set-soft/ComfyUI-AudioBatch ComfyUI-AudioBatch
     ```
+2. Install SeCoNoHe: `pip install seconohe`
-2. Restart ComfyUI.
+3. Restart ComfyUI.

 The nodes should then appear under the "audio/batch", "audio/conversion","audio/manipulation", "audio/generation" and "audio/io" categories in the "Add Node" menu.

 ## &#x0001F4E6; Dependencies

-- PyTorch
+- PyTorch: Installed by ComfyUI
-- Torchaudio (for resampling and potentially other audio operations)
+- Torchaudio (for resampling and potentially other audio operations): Installed by ComfyUI
-- NumPy (often used with audio data)
+- NumPy: Installed by ComfyUI
+- SeCoNoHe (seconohe): This is just some functionality I wrote shared by my nodes, only depends on ComfyUI.
 - Requests (optional): Usually an indirect ComfyUI dependency.
 If installed it will be used for downloads, it should be more robust than then built-in `urllib`, used as fallback.
 - Colorama (optional): Might help to get colored log messages on some terminals.
 We use ANSI escape sequences when it isn't installed.